ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_asp_net8/how-to-1.md

 }
 ```

-Now, the implementation is ready and we can build, run, and test the web server.
+Now, the implementation is ready and you can build, run, and test the web server.